dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 It will show you how to:

-- Provide a summary of DuckDB
 - Install DuckDB
+- Create a larger dataset
+- How to use DuckDB

 ### What is DuckDB?